Filters¶

 ---|---|

-Content publishing | global subject (politics, sports, tech, etc.)physical location (France, Norway, Berlin, etc.)timeframe (today, this week, exact date, etc.) |
+Content publishing | global subject (for example, politics, sports, or tech)physical location (for example, France, Norway, or Berlin)timeframe (for example, today, this week, or exact date) |

 You should avoid using category filtering with "Also clicked/purchased" and stereotype models.
 These models usually contain similar items, and additional filtering might remove the best results from the list of possible recommendations.
 The only exception could be coping with copyright or legal issues by removing unlicensed or adult content in certain markets or for certain customers.
-However, this use case could be handled with equal or greater success by using submodels or types of content.
+However, this use case could be handled with equal or greater success using submodels or types of content.